-At the Meeting, Shareholders will be asked to approve a resolution appointing KPMG LLP, Chartered Professional Accountants, as auditor for the Corporation to hold office until the close of the next annual meeting of the Shareholders, and to authorize the directors to fix their remuneration.
-KPMG LLP have acted as the Corporation's auditor since their appointment in December 2002.
-For the fiscal year ended December 31, 2021, KPMG LLP was paid approximately \$231,000 in audit and audit related fees.
+At the Meeting, Shareholders will be asked to approve a resolution appointing RSM Canada LLP, Chartered Professional Accountants, as auditor for the Corporation to hold office until the close of the next annual meeting of the Shareholders, and to authorize the directors to fix their remuneration.
+In September 2022, RSM Canada LLP was appointed to acted as the Corporation's auditor, prior to which KPMG LLP acted the Corporation's auditor since

+December 2002.
+For the fiscal year ended December 31, 2022, RSM Canada LLP and KPMG LLP were paid approximately \$211,000 in audit and audit related fees.
 The ordinary resolution must be passed by at least the majority of the votes cast at the Meeting by all Shareholders who vote in respect thereof in person or by proxy.
-The directors recommend that Shareholders vote in favour of the appointment of KPMG LLP, Chartered Professional Accountants, and the authorization of the directors to fix their remuneration.
+The directors recommend that Shareholders vote in favour of the appointment of RSM Canada LLP, Chartered Professional Accountants, and the authorization of the directors to fix their remuneration.

-UNLESS SUCH AUTHORITY IS WITHHELD, THE PERSONS NAMED IN THE ACCOMPANYING FORM OF PROXY WILL VOTE FOR THE APPOINTMENT OF KPMG LLP, CHARTERED PROFESSIONAL ACCOUNTANTS, AS AUDITORS OF THE CORPORATION, AND TO AUTHORIZE THE DIRECTORS TO FIX THEIR REMUNERATION.
+UNLESS SUCH AUTHORITY IS WITHHELD, THE PERSONS NAMED IN THE ACCOMPANYING FORM OF PROXY WILL VOTE FOR THE APPOINTMENT OF RSM CANADA LLP, CHARTERED PROFESSIONAL ACCOUNTANTS, AS AUDITORS OF THE CORPORATION, AND TO AUTHORIZE THE DIRECTORS TO FIX THEIR REMUNERATION.